CanadianShield/HuntingBites/02-WeirdBeginnings.md

 | where Process in (LOLList)
 ```

-Of course this only gives us if the prcesses where used.
+Of course this only gives us if the processes were created.
 Not that there were used within 1 minute.
 For that we will need to bundle them in bucket of 1 minute.

 ```kql
 let LOLList = dynamic(["ipconfig.exe","whoami.exe","winrs.exe"]);